Oasis ticket-selling websites hit with outage issues

 However, the page refreshed after a period to tell concertgoers that they were in queue, and “when it’s your turn, you will automatically be able to browse events and shop for tickets”.

+A spokeswoman for Ticketmaster denied the website had crashed, and advised customers “to hold their place in line”.

-A similar error was visible at gigsinscotland.com/artist/oasis as Scottish fans had difficulties getting onto the website for the Edinburgh shows.
+A similar error was visible at gigsinscotland.com/artist/oasis as Scottish fans tried to get onto the website for the Edinburgh shows.

-The tickets.seetickets.com/tour/oasis weblink, where you can book for several UK shows, also appeared unavailable.
+The tickets.seetickets.com/tour/oasis weblink, where you can book for several UK dates, also appeared unavailable.

 A message said: “Our website is very busy!
 We have lots of people looking for tickets and you are being held on this page until a space becomes available.
 This page will refresh automatically.”